 When I realized just how much chocolate is being consumed each year, I understood more clearly that the source of chocolate is just as important as how delicious it is.
 Because when someone puts as much effort into planning their eating choices and dessert selection as much as I do, there isn't much reason not to include ethical sourcing in the list of priorities.

 For the month of February, I've partnered with Tony's and two of Portland's fantastic pastry chefs to bring you not only recipes, but the opportunity to taste desserts made with 100% slave-free chocolate at two restaurants in town.
 Don't miss the recipe with Nora's semolina chocolate chunk fritters.
 If you're in Portland, you can taste Kristen's chocolate mousse all month long at Måurice and at home with the recipe below.
+Find the full list of Not Just Dessert recipes here.

 Recipe by Kristen Murray